L-AJ/GuideRetro/README.md

 Multi-step retrosynthetic planning aims to decompose target molecules into available starting materials by iteratively invoking single-step prediction models within a search algorithm.
 The success of retrosynthetic planning depends on the joint guidance of single-step reasoning and global search across steps.
 However, most existing frameworks make step-wise decisions based only on the current molecular state, without explicitly modeling synthesizability signals that reflect long-range reachability.
-In this work, we propose \textbf{GuideRetro}, a synthesizability-aware framework for multi-step retrosynthetic planning that integrates global synthesizability knowledge into step-wise retrosynthetic prediction.
+In this work, we propose GuideRetro, a synthesizability-aware framework for multi-step retrosynthetic planning that integrates global synthesizability knowledge into step-wise retrosynthetic prediction.
 GuideRetro learns transferable knowledge from large-scale reaction networks by modeling the evolution of synthetic complexity along reaction pathways.
 During planning, a route-aware synthesis state modeling module combines the evolving retrosynthetic route with retrieved global signals to guide reactant generation at each step.
 Experiments on benchmark datasets show that GuideRetro achieves state-of-the-art performance.
 The integration of global synthesizability knowledge and route-aware modeling improves planning accuracy and search efficiency under realistic retrosynthetic settings.
 ## 🛠️ Requirements